French police clash with migrants trying to reach Calais port

-CALAIS, France Hundreds of migrants trying to make their way to Britain from Calais in northern France clashed with French riot police on Wednesday, Reuters witnesses and police said.
+CALAIS, France (Reuters) - Hundreds of migrants trying to make their way to Britain from Calais in northern France clashed with French riot police on Wednesday, Reuters witnesses and police said.

 Police used tear-gas grenades and led charges to disperse migrants trying to make their way to the approach road for Calais port.